Illinois Standards: More Mental Health Supports Required

 • Demonstrate decision-making skills and responsible behaviors in personal, school, and community contexts.

-Interested in learning more about how Move This World aligns with Illinois’s state SEL guidelines?
+Interested in learning more about how Move This World aligns with Illinois’s state guidelines?

 Fill out the form below.

-We’ve put together a sample alignment guide to show how seamlessly the Illinois SEL guidelines align to Move This World’s curriculum objectives.
-A school or district-wide social and emotional learning curriculum can support all students, staff, and families in your community.
-Additionally, a Tier 1 approach to SEL helps provide a common language around social and emotional skills so that students, staff, and families can all participate in creating a positive school culture.
-Contact our team and learn more about bringing social and emotional support to your district.
+We’ve put together a sample alignment guide to show how seamlessly the Illinois guidelines align to Move This World’s curriculum objectives.
+A school or district-wide behavioral and mental health curriculum can support all students, staff, and families in your community.
+Additionally, a Tier 1 approach helps provide a common language around social and emotional skills so that students, staff, and families can all participate in creating a positive school culture.
+Contact our team and learn more about bringing proactive behavioral and mental health support to your district.

 Share and Move This World with us